ParthJinturkar/TeachersPetBot/README.md

 `!oh next` Go to next student in queue as an instructor (Instructor command)

 `!create` Start creating an event (Instructor command)

+`!addhw` This command lets the user (either the TAs or professor) to add a homework as a reminder to the discord channel

+`!changeduedate` This command lets the user up

+`!clearreminders` This command lets the user delete all the reminders irrespective of courses or homeworks.

+`!coursedue` This command lets the user display all the homeworks that are due for a specific course.

+`!deletereminder` This command lets the user delete a reminder for a specified coursename and homework.

+`!duethisweek` This command lets the user display all the homeworks that are due this week for all the courses.

+`!duetoday` This command lets the user display all the homeworks that are due today for all the courses.

+`!listreminders` This command lets the user display all the homeworks that are due for all the courses.

+`!whois` This command lets the Instructors get information about the member using his/her username.

+`!multipoll` This command lets the Instructors create a poll with specified number of choices ( 2 to 10 ).

+`!poll` This command lets the Instructors create a poll with 2 choices.

 <h2 align="center"> Installation and Running </h2>